Abbigail Brown, Owner & President

 The value of the work Abbigail manages totals over $500 million.
 She motivates and mentors diverse professional teams that function well and generate an atmosphere of camaraderie between the people contributing to the team that lasts well beyond the life of the project.
 The politically charged Presidio Project had gotten off to a rocky start, but Abbigail became one of the project’s most trusted consultants and was able to stem the tide of negativity and steer the project into the black for minority compliance.
 Her optimism and humor also addressed issues with grace and kindness rather than by negative reinforcement on the highly contentious California High Speed Rail Project.

-Abbigail earned her Master’s in Public Administration, and undergraduate degree in Business Administration, from Post University.
-She is also affiliated with the International Partnering Institute (IPI), Construction Management Association of America (CMAA), Project Management Institute (PMI), Associated General Contractors (AGC), and the National Association of Women in Construction (NAWIC).
+Abbigail earned her Master’s in Public Administration and undergraduate degree in Business Administration from Post University.
+She is also affiliated with the International Partnering Institute (IPI), Construction Management Association of America (CMAA), Associated General Contractors (AGC), Caltrans HQ SB-1 Task Force, Caltrans HQ DBE Participation Group, California Governor’s Office (Go Biz) Infrastructure & Economic Development Bank (IBANK) Partner, the CAHSR Business Advisory Committee (Prime member), and Fresno State University Small Business Development Center Small Business Advisor.
 She is on the East Bay Economic Development Alliance’s (EBEDA) Land Use & Infrastructure Committee and is the Chair for Associated General Contractors (AGC) of California’s Small Business Council.
-AGC has sought out Abbigail’s expertise to help promote procurement opportunities with federal agencies for small businesses by bringing awareness and proposed solutions to challenges small business contractors face.
+AGC has sought out Abbigail’s expertise to help promote procurement opportunities with state and federal agencies for small businesses by bringing awareness and proposed solutions to challenges small business contractors face.
 Her enthusiasm and hard work inspires loyalty in any group to work toward successful contracts and sustainable working relationships.
 Abbigail believes every voice should be heard.

 Claire Pittman, Director of Communication & Project Manager